Ultimate Minimotors Dualtron Scooter Guide

 Dualtron III vs Dualtron Spider

 The Dualtron 3 is a big step up from the Dualtron Spider.
 It is more powerful, nearly double the weight but also has double the range.
 The semi-hydraulic brakes are a nice upgrade compared to the Dualtron Spider's fully mechanical ones.
 You'll find the braking to be much stronger for the effort and more finely controlled, despite it still being under cable activation.
-The Dualtron 3 has wider 10 in x 3 in", higher performance pneumatic tubeless tires compared to the Spider's 10 in x 2 in pneumatic inner tube tires.
+The Dualtron 3 has wider [rg_unit value="10 in"] x [rg_unit value="3 in"]", higher performance pneumatic tubeless tires compared to the Spider's [rg_unit value="10 in"] x [rg_unit value="2 in"] pneumatic inner tube tires.
 This improves stability at speed and will give you greatly improved traction, especially off-road.
 Finally, the Dualtron 3 incorporates folding aluminum handlebars and a built-in latch compared to the Spider's non-folding carbon fiber ones.

 Dualtron III vs Zero 10X